khosalan/gameProject/README.md

 Required Assets
   Ink

-Worked on audio scripts but, Need some changes in the script(Audio restart problem) Require some kind of encryption for the login details save locally in the machine
+Require some kind of encryption for the login details save locally in the machine

-Most Important
-  Need to design the database properly

 Need to do
-  Level display for each scenario - finished for one scenario
+  Level display for each scenario - finished for two scenario
-  Include preprocessor in ink scripts to change images, sounds,etc - finshed for levels 1,2 in scenario 1
-  Need to write the intro text - still now
+  Need to write the intro text - still not
-  Have to gain some images for the gameplay
-  Need to write intro about the scenario to display when clicking the scenario some kindof animation work for the story - finshed for levels 1,2 in scenario 1 evalution part properly
+  Have to gain some images for scenario 3,4 in the gameplay Need to write intro about the scenario to display when clicking the info button in scenario evalution part properly

-Should take care in Evaluation Views have to add scenario 3, 4
+Should take care in Evaluation Views have to add levels in scenario3,4